 12-Credit Online Graduate Certificate focused on Cultural & Arts Management

-Looking to take on a leadership role in your arts or cultural community?
-Already working on the business side of a cultural arts organization, but tired of learning by trial and error?
+Looking to take on a management or leadership role in your arts or cultural community?
+Already working on the management side of a cultural arts organization, but tired of learning by trial and error?
 Are you interested in tapping into a different side of your creative self?

 Great news!
 You're in the right place at the right time.
-The fact is, there are too many arts and cultural organizations forced to hire individuals with few real skills in managing the business side of the arts.
-This vacuum is fueling tremendous demand for skilled professionals who understand how to manage the marketing, financial, fundraising, and legal side of running a visual, cultural, or performing arts organization.
+The fact is, many arts and cultural organizations are run by individuals with few real skills in managing the business side of the arts.
+This vacuum fuels demand for skilled professionals who understand how to manage the marketing, financial, fundraising, and legal side of running a visual, cultural, or performing arts organization.